Lethal Vows

-Lethal Vows is a 1999 American made-for-television thriller drama film based on a true story of Richard K Overton, his ex-wife Dorothy Boyer, and Overton's third and late wife Janet Overton.
+Lethal Vows is a 1999 made-for-television American drama film based on the events which led to the trial and conviction of Richard K. Overton for the poisoning death of his third wife, Janet Overton.
 Starring John Ritter, Marg Helgenberger and Megan Gallagher, the movie premiered October 13, 1999, on CBS.

 Synopsis

 The movie opens with Ellen Farris, the former wife of Dr. David Farris, getting out of bed after battling an illness.
-In the kitchen awaits her two daughters and their father.
+In the kitchen await her two daughters and their father.
 The daughters and the father leave to go to his house, where his wife, Lorraine Farris, is preparing for her campaign to become counsellor.
 It is at this point, one sees a little inkling into the sinister character behind Dr. Farris.

-Upon his wife being elected counsellor, Dr. Farris can be seen as visibly disturbed by the relationship between his wife Loraine and her colleague.
+Upon his wife being elected counsellor, Dr. Farris can be seen visibly disturbed by the relationship between his wife Loraine and her colleague.
 Shortly after that, his wife is seen as becoming ill, with similar symptoms to that of his ex-wife.
 At this point, Ellen starts to become concerned for her health and pleads with her ex-husband to seek help for Lorraine, as he did, to find out the cause of her illness.
 At this point, from what Ellen is suffering is still unknown.

 After his wife suffers more serious episodes and his ex-wife again pleads with him, Dr. Farris takes their son (by Lorraine) Graham and her to Mexico to get her treated.
 On return, Ellen informs Dr. Farris and Lorraine that she found out she had selenium poisoning due to ingesting pure selenium (which is also found in some health supplements).
 Ellen then asks Lorraine to get tested for the same thing, which she promises to do.
 Dr Farris can also be seen throughout the movie to write a computerized journal about his personal life, which shows how distraught he is under his caring and loving persona.